-Full-time and part-time employees are eligible to enroll in the plan by completing a salary reduction agreement and an investment company enrollment form.
-Employee contributions to the plan will begin as early as the first payroll period after Human Resources receives the completed enrollment forms.
+Full-time and part-time employees are eligible to enroll in the plan by setting up an account online at www.tiaa-cref.org/villanova.
+First time users must establish a user name and password by clicking on “Register for Access.”
+After logging on to the website, employees must select investment funds, designate a beneficiary, and elect an amount to contribute to the plan.
 Leased employees, student employees, independent contractors, and members of the Brothers of the Order of Hermits of St. Augustine are not eligible to contribute to the plan.

 In order to receive University contributions, eligible full-time employees must complete one year of service and attain age 21.
 The one year service requirement will be waived for employees who were employed by a non-profit institution, University, or governmental employer for at least one year prior to employment at Villanova University, and participated in an employer funded retirement plan for all or a portion of this employment.
 The employee must provide satisfactory proof to the University of prior employment and participation by submitting the Prior Employer Certification Form.

 Eligible employees will receive University contributions on the first day of the month following the date the age and service requirements are satisfied.

 Part-time employees must complete 1,000 hours of service in a 12-consecutive month period and attain age 21 to be eligible to receive University contributions.
 University contributions are made for part-time employees at the end of the plan year upon confirmation that the employee has completed 1,000 hours of service.

 Faculty Note: The Office of Academic Affairs advises Human Resources as to the classification of a faculty member.
 Faculty members who are not eligible to receive University contributions include faculty on temporary status, visiting professors with less than 3 consecutive years of full time service, and adjunct faculty members.